 The 2020 pilot season of the Manitoba Community Food Currency Program is coming to a close, and has proven the program to be a success.
-Based on partnerships between Direct Farm Manitoba, member farmers’ markets, and several community organizations serving different areas of the province, the Currency Program rolled out in Winnipeg, Carman, and Morden in this inaugural season.
+Based on partnerships between Direct Farm Manitoba, member farmers’ markets, and several community organizations serving different areas of the province, the Currency Program rolled out its pilot in Winnipeg, Carman, and Morden.

 Program participants were supported in purchasing local food at farmers’ markets through the provision of currency, which they were able to use like cash at partner markets.
 Farmers and vendors were then reimbursed for the value of the currency, earning the full value of the food they grew and raised.
 This model created new relationships and customers for farmers and markets, and supported access to nutritious, local food for program participants.
 In future years, Direct Farm Manitoba intends to expand the project, reaching more communities throughout the province and contributing to both food security and the ongoing success of direct-marketing farmers.